G-ram/HAWK/text/HAWKFinalReport.md

 #### 3.1.1 Tokens

-There are several tokens in HAWK: identifiers, keywords, constants, operators, and patterns.
+There are several tokens in HAWK: identifiers, keywords, literals, operators, and patterns.
 Whitespace and comments are ignored except as separators of tokens.

 #### 3.1.2 Comments